Sampling random graphs with specified degree sequences: Results

-To assess this behavior, we tabulate the assortativity distributions of $500$ states sampled after $m/8$, after $m/4$, and after $m/2$ steps, and then again at convergence and after $1000m$ steps (well beyond convergence).
-The latter distribution represents the target distribution of the MCMC, and hence provides a clear comparison against distributions sampled earlier in the Markov chain.
-As a first test, we apply this assessment to a simple stub-labeled network with $n=1589$ nodes and $m=2742$ edges.
+If this convergence detection method works as desired, the distribution of assortativity values after convergence is detected should be stationary, meaning that running the Markov chain longer should not alter the sampled assortativity distribution (Fig.~\ref{Validation}).
+To assess this behavior, we tabulate the assortativity distributions of $500$ states sampled after $m/8$, after $m/4$, and after $m/2$ steps, and then again at convergence and after $1000m$ steps, a point sufficiently deep in the chain that we assume it represents the converged distribution.
+The $1000m$ distribution provides a comparison against distributions sampled earlier in the Markov chain.

-Fig.~\ref{Validation} shows these five sampled distributions, along with the assortativity coefficient for the original empirical network, which is the initial condition of the Markov chain.
-In the pre-convergence phase, as the MCMC walk lengthens from $m/8$, to $m/4$, to $m/2$ steps, the assortativity distribution for the sampled networks moves progressively further away from the empirical value of the initial network.
-This non-stationarity is indicative of a steady decorrelation of the Markov chain relative to its initial state, as progressively more double-edge swaps are applied to randomize the network’s structure.
-Once convergence is detected, this non-stationary behavior is no longer present, and instead the difference between the assortativity distribution at convergence, and well beyond it, is negligible.
-The stationarity of the two latter distributions indicates that the test of convergence correctly detected the Markov chain’s convergence on the target, uniform distribution.
-Finally, repeating this same experiment on networks drawn from our corpuses for other graph spaces produces similar results.
+As a first test, we apply this assessment to a simple vertex-labeled network with $n=1589$ nodes and $m=2742$ edges.
+Fig.~\ref{Validation} shows the five sampled distributions, along with the assortativity coefficient for the original empirical network, which is the initial condition of the Markov chain.
+In the pre-convergence phase, as the MCMC walk lengthens from $m/8$, to $m/4$, and then to $m/2$ steps, the assortativity distribution for the sampled networks moves progressively further away from the empirical value of the initial network.
+This non-stationary behaviour indicates a steady decorrelation of the Markov chain relative to its initial state, as double-edge swaps progressively randomize the network’s structure.
+Once convergence is detected, this non-stationary behavior is no longer present.
+Instead the difference between the assortativity distribution at convergence, and well beyond it, is negligible, suggesting the test of convergence correctly detected the Markov chain’s convergence on the target uniform distribution.

+To formally quantify the correctness of this convergence test in detecting the convergence of the MCMC on its stationary distribution, we measure its accuracy on all 509 networks across all the eight graph spaces.
+For each network in a given graph space, we first obtain a distribution of degree assortativity values at the time of convergence detection by detecting convergence on 200 independent runs of the MCMC, taking one sample from each chain at the point of convergence.
+We also obtain a distribution of 200 degree assortativity values from 200 independent chains after each chain has been run for $1000m$ swaps (well beyond convergence).
+We then perform a standard two-sample Kolmogorov-Smirnov (KS) test, with a significance level of $\alpha=0.05$, between the assortativity distribution at the time of convergence and after $1000m$ swaps.